jfbu/colorframed/colorframed/README.md

 The Author of this Work is Jean-François B.

-This Work consists of the package files `colorframed.sty`, the documentation source `colorframed-doc.tex` and its conversion `colorframed-doc.pdf`, as well as this `README.md`.
+This Work consists of the package file `colorframed.sty`, the documentation source `colorframed-doc.tex` and its conversion `colorframed-doc.pdf`, as well as this `README.md`.